Tamschi/blog.schichler.dev/_tabs/work.md

 then I may be a good fit for the position 👨‍💻

-I'm looking for engaging and **challenging work** where I can **push the boundaries of my own understanding** and, ideally, of user freedom and features (or combinations of features) that are feasible to implement.
+I'm looking for engaging and **challenging work** where I can **push the boundaries of my own understanding** and, ideally, of **user freedom and what is feasible to implement**.
 I'm quick on the uptake and have considerable transferable skills, so even in a new domain I should be good to go within a few weeks.

 **Here are some ideas for roles or positions that I think I'd shine in as-is**: